fleschutz/Jenkins-build-farm/README.md

 Sample Jenkins Pipeline
 =======================

-This repo helps to install Jenkins and the very first simple build pipeline for CI/CD.
+This repo helps to install Jenkins and the sample Pipeline 'Hello World' for continuous integration (CI/CD).
 Just follow these steps:

 1. **Install Jenkins**
    - Required is version 2.337 or newer